Saidac/nycda-backend-exam/README.md

 Because gulp is an awesome thing that lets you connect components by streams and build on the fly.

-We can use it to make our app load faster with concating our js and css files into one.
+We can use it to make our app load faster with bouncing our js or css files into one file for faster load time.
+We can also use it to create sprite version of a bunch of images?

 This writing feature can also be use to write a css file with only the classes from bootstrap which we are actually using to minimize load time.
 Also we can uglify code with it.

-Dont really grap the power of streams yet, but I guess its a way of sending and retriving data at a lower level than for example a http request response cycle.
+Dont really grasp the power of streams yet, but I guess its a way of sending and retriving data at a lower level than for example a http request response cycle.